wesleykoe/UNICC-Capstone/Council_of_Experts/Schemas/Example/Example_Doc.md

 # Council Evaluation Walkthrough
 ## 1. Purpose
 This document explains how a user experiences the Council of Experts evaluation process.
-It demonstrates how structured expert outputs are combined through deterministic arbitration to produce a final institutional decision.
+It demonstrates how structured expert outputs are combined through deliberation and deterministic arbitration to produce a final institutional decision.

 ---